Sep 2nd to 16th - Vancouver to Portland and back

 Sep 11th - Seattle - Jewel Box Theatre.

-After a couple of days off, some rehearsing with Elise (cello,
+After a couple of days off, some rehearsing with

 vocals), and some surgical poster stapling up and down Pike